 When you take the time to warm-up your arms, wrists and hands it can have a powerful impact on your carpal tunnel exercises and fingers and hand pain relief.
+This is essential for moderate symptoms as well as more severe ones.

 Here are some ideas to warm-up properly: